-- a) Arrange a suitable date, time and location for the appraisal, giving the employee approximately one month's notice of the meeting.
-The venue for the meeting must be private and free from interruptions. - b) At that time, issue the employee with a Performance Management Record with the relevant performance indicators inserted at Section A. - c) Prepare for the appraisal meeting by: - assessing levels of performance against the performance indicators and requirements over the appraisal period; - consult other individuals/sections/Members as necessary on performance; - consider any factors that might have affected performance especially those outside the employee's control; - anticipate any difficult messages and ensure you have the facts correct; - identify future demands (from corporate or service priorities); - consider possible development needs for the individual; - write clear notes as reminders for the meeting.
+- a) Agree with the employee a suitable date, time and location for the appraisal, aiming to give the employee one month's notice of the meeting, wherever possible.
+The venue for the meeting must be private and free from interruptions.
+Both the Appraisee and the Appraiser have a responsibility for getting the appraisal meeting arranged. - b) At that time, issue the employee with a Performance Management Record with the relevant performance indicators inserted at Section A. - c) Notify HR by mid February of the dates/times of your appraisal meetings for these to be logged and shared with Management Team. - d) Prepare for the appraisal meeting by: - assessing levels of performance against the performance indicators and requirements over the appraisal period; - consult other individuals/sections/Members as necessary on performance; - consider any factors that might have affected performance especially those outside the employee's control; - anticipate any difficult messages and ensure you have the facts correct; - identify future demands (from corporate or service priorities); - consider possible development needs for the individual; - write clear notes as reminders for the meeting.